MOTIVATE Research Lab Contribution to Science

 Jay M … Gillespie C. Physicians' attitudes about obesity and their associations with competency and specialty: A cross-sectional study.
 BMC Health Serv Res.
 2009.
 DOI.

-More recently, Dr. Jay has been developing interventions to address barriers to 5As counseling that utilize technology and team-based models of care such as Patient Aligned Care Teams (PACT) at the VA NY Harbor Health Care System.
+Dr. Jay’s team developed interventions to address barriers to 5As counseling that utilize technology and team-based models of care such as Patient Aligned Care Teams (PACT) at the VA NY Harbor Health Care System.
 Using qualitative methods (interviews with PACT staff and focus groups with patients), Dr. Jay and her team identified barriers and facilitators to obesity counseling and behavior change that informed intervention development.
+She then tested these interventions at the Veterans Affairs and at Montefiore Medical Center.
+The Goals for Eating and Moving (GEM) tested the impact of using volunteers as health coaches and the Peer-Assisted Lifestyle (PAL) program used Veteran Peer coaches.

 Related Publications